 Additionally, several other features are not present in the Bip S. Some of these are the Gyroscope, Altimeter, VO2 max, and weight tracking.
 The Ionic also detects activity automatically, tracks elevation, weight tracking, tracks calorie intake, and water intake while the Bip S has a stroke recognition, which is absent with the Ionic.

-Given these two watches’ price point, there are some notable missing features such as cadence sensor, temperature sensor, perspiration, and 3D compass.
+Given these two watches’ price points, there are some notable missing features such as cadence sensor, temperature sensor, perspiration, and 3D compass.
 Both watches have a stroke counter for swimming, multi-sports mode, goal setting, and exercise tagging.

 In terms of their accuracy, the Amazfit Bip S gave more precise results for activities that involved running and measuring distance.
 In contrast, the Fitbit Ionic gave more accurate results for calories burnt more.
 However, both smartwatches were fairly accurate and did not have major issues.